-- You can change investment strategy from passive to some alternative offering a higher mathematical expectation that would support the higher withdrawal rate.
+- You can change investment strategy from passive to some alternative offering a higher mathematical expectation or higher income that would support the higher withdrawal rate.

 Each one of these avenues can point you in the direction of greater retirement security given current market valuations and trends.

-Also, if you would like more help in understanding How Much Money You Need To Retire, please check out my ebook on the subject.
+Also, if you would like more help in understanding How Much Money You Need To Retire, please check out my book on the subject.

 Retiring Soon?
 Pick Up a Copy of My Book.

 Don’t risk your retirement security on oversimplified rules-of-thumb like the 4% rule.

 Discover how to maximize the amount of money you can withdraw from savings so that you don’t run out of money before you run out of life.